 Types of Child Abuse

-In addition to emotional abuse, there are three additional types of child abuse, which are physical and sexual abuse and neglect.
+In addition to emotional abuse, there are three additional types of child abuse.
+These include both physical and sexual abuse, as well as neglect.
 Physical abuse is when a parent or other adult hits, kicks, or otherwise beats a child.
 Physical abuse can also involve the use of weapons such as knives or guns.
 Children who suffer this type of abuse often show physical signs such as cuts, burns, or black eyes.
 Sexual abuse, as its name implies, is the abuse of a child in a sexual manner.
 Voyeurism and exposing children to pornography are also forms of sexual abuse, even though there is no physical contact.
-Neglect is a form of abuse in that children are not given the proper attention or care that they should receive.
+Neglect is a form of abuse in that children do not receive the proper attention or care that they need.
 This involves failure to supervise them, feed them, or provide medical care.

 Preventing Child Abuse

-The prevention of child abuse is something that everyone can get involved in.
-If there is suspicion that a child is being neglected, people should immediately contact the police, if it appears to be an emergency situation, or their local social services department.
+The prevention of child abuse is something that everyone can participate in.
+If there is a suspicion that a child is experiencing neglect, people should immediately contact the police if it appears to be an emergency situation.
+If it’s not an emergency, they should call their local social services department.
 People can also offer their assistance to parents who are having difficulties with parenting.
 For example, if a friend or neighbor seems overwhelmed, a person can offer to babysit or help by finding someone who can.
-Participation in groups such as Big Brothers Big Sisters is also useful in preventing abuse, and people may volunteer to help with these programs.
+Participation in groups such as Big Brothers Big Sisters is also useful in preventing abuse.
 Donations to organizations are also a way to indirectly support their efforts to end child abuse and neglect.